 Other times, you may think that the best path is to hire cheap help and get as many people as possible for the smallest salaries possible.
 It doesn't work either.

 While you have to work within your budget, you may want to hire a superstar, or you may need a whole bunch of worker bees.
-Give who you hire careful consideration.
+Give whomever you hire careful consideration.

 Don't hire the administrative assistant first.
 You may think, “Okay, I'll get this out of the way.”
-But, the admin's job is to help the rest of the team and support them.
+But the administration's job is to help the rest of the team and support them.
 If you hire this person first, you need to find additional people with whom she can work, instead of the other way around.

 Start with your most senior person, or the person you want leading the team, and work down through the rest of the team members from this hire.
 You want your most senior person to help you with the additional hiring—either internally or externally.

 Don't just extol the virtues of working on this team.
 You need to state the challenges honestly to potential employees.
 For example, you might say: “We'll implement a new software system.
 You will work hard and put in long hours.
 We'll experience pushback from senior managers, and I will fight for the team, but it will be difficult.”

 This way, you'll get staff members who know what to expect.
 Don't lie and say the team’s task is a bed of roses unless you really think that is how the team's work will play out.
 You'll lose your best team members who will feel as if you fooled them.